Martín Rivas Texeira: Early political career

 Rivas first entered politics in 1998 for the local municipal elections of that year when he ran as a candidate for councilor of the province of Lambayeque, but he was not elected.
 In the 2006 general elections, he ran for Congress in Lambayeque on the joint Peruvian Nationalist Party-Union for Peru ticket but once again, he was unsuccessful.
 In the regional elections of the same year, he was a candidate of the Peruvian Nationalist Party for the regional presidency of Lambayeque, but he lost to then-Governor Yehude Simon of the Peruvian Humanist Party.
 In the 2011 general elections, he was elected as a congressman for Lambayeque on the ticket for the Peru Wins political alliance.

 Congressional career

-Rivas was summoned to the Congress in March 2010 as an replacement for the disqualified Gustavo Espinoza, to complete the latter's 2006-2011 parliamentary term.
+Rivas was summoned to the Congress in March 2010 as a replacement for the disqualified Gustavo Espinoza, to complete the latter's 2006-2011 parliamentary term.
 After being elected for a full term for the 2011-2016 parliamentary period, he participated in the formulation of 314 bills, of which 55 were promulgated as laws of the republic.
 He would be elected to a full-term in the 2011 general elections, representing the Lambayeque Department under the Nationalist-dominated Peru Wins ticket.